Render Props

 return <div style={{ left: x, top: y }}>🐱</div>;

-Why learn Render Props then?
+Why learn Render Props today?

 3. Dynamic Rendering: When you need to render something completely different based on state, a render prop is often more flexible than a hook + if/else statements.